Read my bio in Keyboard Magazine's Talent Scout Column

 Michael Arrom is a Cuban-American keyboardist whose playing has been described by multi-Grammy winner Steve Vai as "stunning" and "phenomenal".
 By 18, he had accompanied Keith Urban on live network television and toured the world as keyboardist for Steve Vai.

 Michael set out from his New Jersey roots to advance his studies at the University of Southern California's prestigious Popular Music Program.
 While at USC, he studied privately with the incomparable Patrice Rushen.
-Michael graduated in 2017 having earned multiple honors and picked up the nickname, "The Doctor".
+Michael graduated in 2017 having earned multiple honors.
 Michael was subsequently invited to join USC’s faculty, where he teaches the Piano Proficiency course for music majors and maintains a private keyboard teaching studio.

 In addition to being a university music educator, Michael is regularly in demand as keyboardist for major label pop artists, such as Noah Cyrus and Sofia Carson.
 His varied portfolio of professional projects also includes composing, arranging, production, music direction, sound design, live track construction, session work, and score transcription.